enaj1125/Continuing_project/README.md

 The second pair(self._small, sel._large, self._dict_node) is used for sotring the nodes and the corresponding degree.
 The self._dict_node is used for storing each node and its position in the two heap structures.
 So that the heaps can find any element in O(1), and delete the element while reheapify in log(n).   self._small, self._large are used to use two heaps to keep tracking each node and the degree of them in the current time window collection.

-When each new node is added in, it is added in the heaps () and the corresponding postion would be updated and stored in the self._dict_node.
+When each new node is added in, it is added in the heaps (small, large) and the corresponding postion would be updated and stored in the self._dict_node.
 Takes log(n).

 ### How to find the median of a dynamic changing stream of data?